 Challenging Omya, Inc. to properly dispose of its solid waste in accordance with Vermont and federal solid waste law.

 The Clinic's Coal & Climate projects offer student clinicians the chance to work on cutting-edge issues relating to global climate change using a variety of legal tools and strategies.
-Much of the Clinic's climate work involves the coal industry because of its overwhelming contribution to the climate crisis and harmful impacts on human health and the environment.
+Much of the Clinic's climate work involves the coal and oil industries because of their overwhelming contribution to the climate crisis and harmful impacts on human health and the environment.
 A few examples:

 Keeping Tar Sands out of New England